yalidu/yalidu.github.io/_pages/about.md

 For group news, please also visit [here](https://coopai.kcl.ac.uk/allnews.html).

 ## What's New

+* 18 Mar 2025 - We’ve released SocialJax — a suite of sequential social dilemma environments for multi-agent RL in JAX, developed together with DeepMind researcher Joel Leibo.
+Built for speed, SocialJax leverages JAX’s GPU/TPU acceleration to scale MARL research.
+Code is available [here]( https://lnkd.in/ex8edRrv).
-* The UK Multi-Agent Systems Symposium 2025 ([UK-MAS](https://www.turing.ac.uk/events/uk-multi-agent-systems-symposium-2025-uk-mas)) will be held at King's College London as a fringe event of [AI UK](https://ai-uk.turing.ac.uk/).
+* 18 Mar 2025 The UK Multi-Agent Systems Symposium 2025 ([UK-MAS](https://www.turing.ac.uk/events/uk-multi-agent-systems-symposium-2025-uk-mas)) will be held at King's College London as a fringe event of [AI UK](https://ai-uk.turing.ac.uk/).
 We warmly welcome you to attend!

 I will speak at the following events:
 * 1 Apr 2025 -  Social Norms Seminars, Royal Holloway, University of London.